Noorae/Noorae/README.md

 <p>Currently studying in Tampere University of Applied Sciences for my third year in<br>
 <strong>BBA, Degree Programme in Business Information Systems.</strong></p>
 <br>
 <p>I am passionate about web and mobile app development, and have primarily worked on projects in these areas.
-My experience includes small group projects and personal endeavors for my university.
-As I embark on new projects, I continuously discover how much more there is to learn about designing great applications.
-With each project, I strive to expand my knowledge and skills.
+My experience includes small group projects and personal ones for my university.
+As I join on new projects, I continuously discover how much more there is to learn about designing and coding great applications.
+With each project, I strive to expand my knowledge and skills a bit further.
 My next goal is to participate in larger projects to further my learning journey. <br><br> Explore my work below: 👇

 <br>